chocolacula/easy_reflection_cpp/readme/installation.md

 > **Note:** You need **Python** to obtain project version from `vcpkg.json` manifest file.
 You probably already have it, please install it otherwise.

-After you have installed all dependencies you should made a decision you wanna use [simdjson](https://github.com/simdjson/simdjson) for parsing or don't.
-Native for the solution parser will be available anyway but it's not so fast, though a bit more flexible in map parsing.
-If for some reason you wanna reduce number of dependencies you can exclude `simdjson` via CMake option:
+After you have installed all the dependencies, you need to decide whether you want to use [simdjson](https://github.com/simdjson/simdjson) for parsing or not.
+The solution includes a native parser that is available regardless, but it's not as fast.
+However, the native parser is more flexible when it comes to map parsing.
+If, for some reason, you want to reduce the number of dependencies, you can exclude `simdjson` by using the following CMake option:

 ```bash
 -DUSE_SIMD_JSON=OFF